Camber CEO Outdoor Equity Pledge Sparks Major Backlash

 When reached for comment, Teresa Baker said all that matters to her is the outdoor industry’s commitment to DEI.
 Though she understands that not all businesses will adopt the principles of her Diversity Pledge she is prepared to offer guidance wherever she can.

-“I am grateful for those who choose to work with me in action and not just in symbolic gestures,” Baker says.
+“I am grateful for those who choose to work with me in action and not just in symbolic gestures,” Baker said.
 “I will not go back and forth on which course is best.
 I will continue to do the work and extend myself to those who wish to do the same.”

-Support for Camber’s intent
+Support for Camber’s Intent

 It’s important to remember that Camber Outdoors is a professional organization.
 Its motivations and priorities are not the same as those of activist groups dedicated to social or environmental justice.
 Even though the Camber CEO Outdoor Equity Pledge aims to make a business case for the value of DEI in the outdoor industry, its methods of engagement with the general public will likely differ from those of grassroots nonprofit initiatives.
-With a board of directors to whom she must answer, Camber executive director Deanne Buck says her organization is forging its own path to achieve many of the same objectives.
+With a board of directors to whom she must answer, Camber executive director Deanne Buck said her organization is forging its own path to achieve many of the same objectives.

 Most agree that Camber’s CEO Outdoor Equity Pledge has honorable intentions based on an overall desire to see more diversity initiatives across the outdoor industry.
 Those we spoke to suggest that Friday’s announcement is a positive step in the right direction.

 Yero Winborne is the social media coordinator for the Greening Youth Foundation, a nonprofit that specializes in placing young people of color as interns and entry level employees at agencies of the federal government, environmental nonprofits and private businesses.
-“The CEO Equity Pledge has a lot of good names and faces in it,” he says, immediately following the Camber event, which he attended.
+“The CEO Equity Pledge has a lot of good names and faces in it,” he said, immediately following the Camber event, which he attended.
 “I’m not sure what policy changes we’ll see, but I’m excited that there’s something going on.”

 Phil Powers, CEO of The American Alpine Club, signed the CEO Outdoor Equity Pledge because he wants to do better.
-“I can’t really express that I have taken on the leadership that many have in this industry,” Powers says.
+“I can’t really express that I have taken on the leadership that many have in this industry,” Powers said.
 “But my staff has made it really clear that this is important, not just for them, but for our growth as an organization and our ability to make climbing a sport where everyone can belong.
 This pledge is yet another tool that cements and supports that.”

 And now that both sides of this controversy have a better understanding of how each other feels, perhaps there is room for compromise.
-Kim Miller, CEO of Scarpa NA, says this moment is the best opportunity we have to come together and realize what matters most when it comes to DEI.
+Kim Miller, CEO of Scarpa NA, said this moment is the best opportunity we have to come together and realize what matters most when it comes to DEI.

 “This is the right thing to do and we have to start somewhere.
 It’s not going to be easy.
 We’re going to make mistakes.
-But we have to think about the big picture and the highest-level goals,” Miller says.
+But we have to think about the big picture and the highest-level goals,” Miller said.
 “This is not about any one individual.
 We have to understand that we’re going to make mistakes and we’re going to have hurt feelings.”

 As a mixed-race man at the head of an outdoor industry company Miller understands firsthand the challenges we face moving forward.
 This is the next step in an ongoing struggle to achieve the common goal of equitable access to both the natural world and the business of outdoor recreation.
 Somewhere between the pragmatic interests of corporate gains and the necessity of change makers to achieve equitable access to power, perhaps we can share in the effort.

 “If we think we’re leading the charge on equity and ethnicity we need to think again.
-Our parents started that charge,” Miller says.
+Our parents started that charge,” Miller said.
 “We’re not starting anything.
 We’re just trying to push that boulder up the hill a little farther and we have to do it together.”

 In the interest of full disclosure the author of this story serves on the steering committee of the Diversity Pledge lead by Teresa Baker.
 He has provided guidance in establishing relationships with companies and institutions in the outdoor industry.